-Sometimes an outboard motor is hard to start but runs fine when started, or is hard staring when the engine is hot or cold, or it’s hard to start after its been sitting for awhile.
-Whatever the case may be, it’s important to establish the cause of a hard stating engine so as to restore the motor back to working order.
+Sometimes an outboard motor is hard to start but runs fine when started, or is hard starting when the engine is hot or cold, or it’s hard to start after its been sitting for awhile.
+Whatever the case may be, it’s important to establish the cause of a hard starting engine so as to restore the motor back to working order.
 Use this troubleshooting guide to get your Mercury outboard to begin operating normally again.

 Outboard Hard To Start—Possible Causes And Solutions

 - Battery lacking power.
 Ensure battery is fully charged.
 Replace battery if it will not hold a charge.

 - Battery terminals, cables and connections.
 Clean battery terminals, tighten connections and look for damaged cables.
 Test for voltage drop on high amperage circuit.

 - Starter or drive gears.
 Test starter, starter solenoid and its circuitry.
 Inspect drive gears.

 - Water contamination inside fuel system.